Love Jones (film): Home media

 The film was released on VHS by New Line Home Entertainment.
 It later received a standalone DVD release, as well as a New Line "double feature" DVD release, the latter of which also included the 1996 film A Thin Line Between Love and Hate.

 A 4K restoration of the film was released on Blu-ray by the Criterion Collection on March 29, 2022.

+The Criterion Collection released a director-approved Blu-ray edition on March 29, 2022.
+The release included a new 4K digital restoration supervised by Theodore Witcher, a 5.1 surround DTS-HD Master Audio soundtrack, an audio commentary by Witcher new interviews, a panel discussion with members of the cast and crew, and an essay by Danielle Amir Jackson.

+Legacy

+In a 2017 oral history, the Los Angeles Times described Love Jones as part of a group of late- 1990s and early-2000s films, including Soul Food, The Wood, and Brown Sugar, that broadened screen depiction of Black life, love, and relationships.

+In 2025, the American Black Film Festival announced that Nia Long and Larenz Tate would serve as ambassadors for that year's festival and participate in "ABFF Remembers: Love Jones," s conversation and musical tribute focused on the film.